 Athletes should consult his or her coach before missing practice.

 Unexcused absences from a practice or contest may result in suspension or dismissal from the team.

-L. Suspension From Class
+L. Suspension

-Suspensions shall be deemed as missing classes.
-Suspended athletes may not practice or participate in any contest on the day of the suspension.
-If the suspension occurs on a Friday, the athlete may not participate over the weekend as well.
-When reinstated from suspension, the athlete will then be eligible to resume participation.
+Suspension means exclusion from school for a specific period during the school year.
+Suspended athletes shall not participate with their respective team in practice or in a contest on the day(s) of the suspension period.
+When reinstated from the suspension, the athlete will then be eligible to resume participation.